Srg-Shv/S-synchronizer/README.md

-Certainly!
-Below is a short description of the directory synchronization script along with instructions on how to use it.

----

 ## **Description**

 This Python script synchronizes two directories by ensuring that the destination directory mirrors the source directory.
 It performs the following actions: